jsgroth/jgb/README.md

 * Support for cartridges using MBC1, MBC2, MBC3, MBC5, MBC7 mappers
 * Save file / cartridge RAM persistence to disk
 * Support for the MBC3 real-time clock with persistence to disk
+* Support for MBC5 rumble cartridges (requires a gamepad with rumble)
 * Support for the MBC7 accelerometer (requires a gamepad with an accelerometer)
 * Keyboard input and DirectInput gamepad support
 * 2x fast-forward toggle